toobeeh/Mobo/README.md

 # Commands

 ## Move chat
-mobo:move [moved amount of messages] [role to move] [target channel]
+mobo:move [moved amount of messages] [target channel]

+## Vote to move chat
+mobo:vote [target channel]
+Mobo will write a message where members can react.
+If enough reactions are colected, the last 10 messages will be moved.
+The reactions have to be made within 5 minutes.

 ## Show manual
 mobo:manual
 Show the manual.

-## Show warning
-mobo:warn
-Show a warning that another channel would fit better.
-The command gets deleted for better anonymity.

 ## Say something
 mobo:say [something]